funcompbio/assignment-2/README.md

 $ sh ari_incidence.sh > incidence_bcn.csv
 ```

-The resulting file `incidence_bcn.csv` should contain the subset of data from
+The resulting file `incidence_bcn.csv` should be added to this repo and contain
-the file `analyzed_samples.csv` storing information about the incidence of ARI
+the subset of data from the file `analyzed_samples.csv` storing information
-in women between 70 and 74 years of age, living in the city of Barcelona during
+about the incidence of ARI in women between 70 and 74 years of age, living in
-the year 2024, by epidemiological week in ascending order.
+the city of Barcelona during the year 2024, by epidemiological week in ascending
+order.

 Your assignment repo should have the following four files: